claytv/Data-Lake-with-Spark/README.md

 ## Data Lake with Spark
 An introduction to using Apache Spark.
-Originally completed in August 2019.
+Originally completed in August 2019 through the Udacity Data Engineer Nanodegree.

 ### The goal of this project is to build an ETL pipeline that extracts song and event data from S3 for sparkify and transforms it into a data lake written to another location so that the data is usable for analytics.